Spartronics4915/Vision/2020/README.md

 ## Difference from 2019

 * *Config Changes* - Config objects have been more forcefully implemented in `algo.py`, the objective moving forward is to have more and more data accessible through config objects.
+Algo is selected through config, and
 * *Debug Messages* - The precise way debugging is going to be used is still in limbo.
 * *Lack of 2019-specific code* - `targets.py`, `algo.py`, `rectUtil.py`, `poseEstimation.py`, and `config.py` have all been stripped of 2019-specfici code.
 In some cases that means removing the files, in others it means simply cutting chunks.
 Untill kickoff, this directory is designed to be a blank slate, improving on infrastructure from 2019.
 * *Planned Threading Changes* - Theading is planned to play a larger role in this version of the codebase.
 Stay tuned.